sjoanes/Hey-Listen/README.md

 # TODO

-1. Add more radicals possibly have dependencies in the priority list.
-Tweak experience levels to determine depeendencies.
+1. Improve hint quality. non-Savio specific and complete
-2. Improve hint quality. non-Savio specific and complete
+2. Add list of dependency characters, auto adjust exp levels
-3. Make the interval adjustable through UI
+3. Icon for the extension
-4. Add list of dependency characters, auto adjust exp levels
+4. make the option page more pretty (css and interface for regex)